customd/codeigniter.sugar/README.markdown

 # Codeigniter.sugar for Espresso

-Codeigniter.sugar brings autocompletion for [Codeigniter](http://codeigniter.com) to MacRabbit's [Espresso](http://macrabbit.com/espresso/) text editor for Mac.
+The Codeigniter.sugar brings autocompletion for [Codeigniter](http://codeigniter.com) to MacRabbit's [Espresso](http://macrabbit.com/espresso/) text editor for Mac.

+This is a modification of [Codeigniter.sugar](https://github.com/golonka/codeigniter.sugar/) by [Joseph Landberg](https://github.com/golonka/).
+Many thanks for the original project.

+## Modifications by teamdf

+* Added -> to class autocompletion to improve coding speed.
+* Changed method autocompletion style to look more php-esque.
+* Decreased sugar filesize by using shared rules where possible.

 ## Installation